BMW eases path to EV ownership to gain 'meaningful' sales

 The option aims to allay a common concern among potential buyers of electric cars -- so-called range anxiety, or the fear of being stranded when the battery runs out of electricity.
 This is part of BMW's broader push to broaden the appeal of its i3 electric car, which was unveiled by executives in three cities worldwide on Monday.

-The company said the projected range for its i3 standard model would be about 80-100 miles (130-160 km) on a single charge.
+The company said the projected range for its i3 standard model would be about 80-100 miles on a single charge.

 "We're not entering to be a niche player," BMW sales chief Ian Robertson told reporters at the i3's launch event in London, staged to coincide with others in New York and Beijing.